 In this guide, we cover high-impact house remodel ideas room by room, plus practical planning around cost, permitting, and return on investment.
 You will also see where Bay Area pricing differs from national averages, why seismic and code upgrades matter, and how to sequence projects without losing momentum.

 If you want project-level pricing first, review our home remodeling cost guide.
-For kitchen and bath specifics, compare kitchen remodel costs in San Jose and bathroom remodel costs in San Jose.
+For kitchen and bath specifics, compare kitchen remodel costs in San Jose and bathroom remodel costs in San Jose, then map priorities against whole-home remodeling.

 📋 Key Takeaways